Cyber Monday 2019: 100+ best deals and sales to shop

 - Forever 21: Right now, take 40% off your purchase and an extra 50% off sale products with code BLKFRIYAY.

-- Franco Sarto: Through December 2, the Italian-inspired leather shoe brand is offering 40% off sitewide with code FRANCOHOLIDAY40, which means many of its surprisingly affordable ankle booties are now less than $100.
+- Franco Sarto: The Italian-inspired leather shoe brand is offering 40% off sitewide with code FRANCOHOLIDAY40, which means many of its surprisingly affordable ankle booties are now less than $100.
 The brand also offers a wide selection of extended calf boots.

 - Frank and Oak: Code BF30 gets you 30% off everything (except gift cards and outerwear) through December 3.
 Best of all, for every order placed before Cyber Monday, the clothing brand will be planting a tree in the Amazon in partnership with One Tree Planted.

-- Glossier: Through December 2, stock up on your favorite dewy makeup at Glossier.
-The site rarely hosts sales, and with 20% off everything, and up to 35% off sets, there's no better time to buy.
-You'll be able to grab everything from their new limited-edition sets to classics like Boy Brow or a trio of Glossier's amazing-smelling lip balms.
+- Glossier: The site rarely hosts sales, but for Cyber Monday you'll get 20% off everything and up to 35% off sets.
+Grab everything from their new limited-edition sets to classics like Boy Brow or a trio of Glossier's amazing-smelling lip balms.

 - Greats: The Brooklyn-born sneaker brand is offering 25% off sitewide with the code PASSWORD123.
 The deal runs through December 3, which means there's no better time to snatch up a pair of the brand's best-selling all-white Royale Blanco or millennial pink Royale Perforated.